-Open to those with Special Student status as space allows.
-LA 564 - Through the Looking Glass Examination of commonly taught 19th- and 20th-century British and American novels, short stories, plays, and poems.
+LA 564 - Through the Looking Glass

+Examination of commonly taught 19th- and 20th-century British and American novels, short stories, plays, and poems.
 Focuses on the cultural gender myths and paradigms promulgated in these works.
 Participants find their way to the other side of the mirror in two ways: by looking at canonical texts by men and women through the lens of feminist theory, and by examining how less-well-known texts by women act as commentary on the canon.
 Examines teaching approaches and educational resources that support meaningful learning experiences responsive to individual differences, interests, developmental levels, and cultural contexts.
-Prerequisite: None.
-Credit: 2 semester hours.

-LA 565 - Literature for Children and Adolescents Exploration of literature for children and adolescents as a healthy, growing body of work and as an important resource for teachers.
+LA 565 - Literature for Children and Adolescents

+Exploration of literature for children and adolescents as a healthy, growing body of work and as an important resource for teachers.
 Class members investigate available literature, specific authors and illustrators, and their processes of composing.
 Participants also explore ways to incorporate a rich diet of literary experiences into their students' learning environments in support of meaningful learning experiences responsive to individual differences, interests, developmental levels, and cultural contexts.
-Prerequisite: None.
-Credit: 2 semester hours.

-LA 570 - Readers' Workshop: Coming of Age Intensive seminar in which students experience a variety of formats for discussion of and written response to literature.
+LA 570 - Readers' Workshop: Coming of Age

+Intensive seminar in which students experience a variety of formats for discussion of and written response to literature.
 Participants read selections of adult literature based on an author or theme, as well as titles of their choice.
-Through active participation in the workshop, students explore the transactional nature of reading, and ways to implement the teaching approaches introduced in the elementary through high school classrooms in support of meaningful learning experiences responsive to individual differences, interests, developmental levels, and cultural contexts.
-Prerequisite: None.
-Credit: 2 semester hours.
+Through active participation in the workshop, students explore the transactional nature of reading, and ways to implement teaching approaches introduced in elementary-, middle-, and high-school classrooms in support of meaningful learning experiences responsive to individual differences, interests, developmental levels, and cultural contexts.